xnxjoe/LiquidGlass/README.md

 ## Features

-- Realistic frosted glass effects with gradients and shadows
+- Realistic frosted glass effects with highlights and shadows
-- Built-in shapes: rounded rectangles, circles, capsules
+- Built-in shapes: rounded rectangle, circle, capsule
 - Customizable color tints
 - Optional hover effects for macOS and iPadOS
 - Automatic use of system `glassEffect` API when available (Platform 26+)